 I personally like budget spreadsheets, but the sight of a budget spreadsheet might turn you off.
 If this describes you, explore other methods of managing your money without spreadsheets—such as cash envelopes or printable budget worksheets.

-If you need help figuring out what budgeting method is best for you, read my article “How To Choose The Right Budgeting System For You: 5 Budgeting Systems.”
+If you need help figuring out what budgeting method is best for you, read my article “How To Choose The Right Budgeting Method.”